jgm/pandoc/doc/filters.md

 5. Find all code blocks with class `python` and run them using the python interpreter, printing the results to the console.

+# Appendix: Global variables

+Pandoc passes additional data to filters by setting global variables.

+`PANDOC_READER_OPTIONS`
+:   JSON dictionary of the options which were provided to the parser.

+`PANDOC_VERSION`
+:   Contains the pandoc version as a string.
+E.g. 2.11.1.